Nov 12, 2024

 What legal obligations do employers have in France regarding temperatures in the workplace?

-The Labor Code does not set a specific maximum temperature, but article R.4223-13 states that closed premises must be protected against excessive temperatures.
-The employer has a general duty of safety and must take appropriate measures to protect the health of workers.
+The Labor Code does not set a specific maximum temperature, but Article R.4223-13 stipulates that closed premises must be protected against excessive temperatures.
+The employer has a general obligation of safety and must take appropriate measures to protect the health of workers.

 How to calculate the economic cost of climate change for a company?

-The cost can be evaluated by combining several factors: productivity losses related to high temperatures, increased sick leave, additional energy consumption for air conditioning, and potential disruptions in activity during extreme weather events.
+The cost can be evaluated by combining several factors: productivity losses due to high temperatures, increased sick leave, additional energy consumption for air conditioning, and potential disruptions in activity during extreme weather events.

 How to conduct a climate vulnerability assessment for my company?

-A climate vulnerability assessment generally consists of three steps: identifying climate risks specific to your location, assessing your facilities' and activities' sensitivity to these risks, and analyzing your capacity to adapt.
+A climate vulnerability assessment generally includes three steps: identifying specific climate risks at your location, evaluating the sensitivity of your facilities and activities to these risks, and analyzing your adaptability capacity.
 Specialized providers like Tardigrade AI offer services to assist companies in this process.